On the Iitaka conjecture for anticanonical divisors in positive characteristic: Introduction

 In characteristic $0$, this inequality has been proven in many important situations.
-It is then natural to ask whether the same holds true in positive characteristics.
-In the paper \cite{CZ} the conjecture is proven when the general fibre of $f$ is a curve.
-The series of papers \cite{3folds}, \cite{3folds2}, \cite{3folds3}, \cite{3folds4} shows that it does hold when $\dim(X)=3$ under mild assumptions on the base field or on the geometric generic fibre.
-However, it is known that in positive characteristics the Iitaka conjecture does not hold in general.
-The paper \cite{Paolo} gives some counterexamples using the construction of Tango--Raynaud surfaces.
+It is then natural to ask whether the same holds true over fields of positive characteristic.
+In \cite[Theorem 1.2]{CZ} the conjecture is proven when the general fibre of $f$ is a curve and $f$ is separable.
+The papers \cite{3folds4, 3folds, 3folds2} show that the conjecture does hold when $\dim(X)=3$, the characteristic of the base field is $p>5$, and the geometric generic fibre is smooth.
+Zhang \cite{3folds3} proves $C_{3,m}$ when the base of the fibration is of general type and the relative canonical divisor is relatively big, but they relax the assumptions on the smoothness of the generic fibre.
+However, it is known that over fields of positive characteristic, the Iitaka conjecture does not hold in general.
+Cascini, Ejiri, Kollár, Zhang \cite{Paolo} give some counterexamples using the construction of Tango--Raynaud surfaces.

-Recently, a similar statement for the anticanonical divisor has been proven in characteristic $0$ by C.\ Chang in the paper \cite{anti}.
-There, it is proven that

-when $X$ and $Z$ are $\Q$-Gorenstein normal projective varieties, $X$ has at worst klt singularities, the anticanonical divisor $-K_X$ is effective and its stable base locus does not dominate $Z$ (see \cite[theorem 1.1]{anti}).
-The result is generalized also for pairs $(X, \Delta)$ with similar assumptions (see \cite[theorem 4.1]{anti}).
-We call $C_{n,m}^-$ this version of the Iitaka conjecture for the anticanonical divisors.

-We may wonder then, does the same inequality also hold in positive characteristics?
-In the paper \cite{EG}, S.\ Ejiri and Y.\ Gongyo studied positivity properties of the relative anticanonical divisor in a fibration $f:X \rightarrow Z$, also in positive characteristics.
-The paper \cite{anti}, that proves $C_{n,m}^-$ in characteristic $0$, combines the same tools with techniques involving canonical bundle formula results as studied in \cite{Ambro}.
-However, in positive characteristics, it is not possible to follow exactly the same steps to prove the inequality in such generality.

-Nonetheless, if we work in low dimensions, the same proofs go through with little modifications.
-In particular, the results in \cite{EG} permit to prove $C_{n,1}^-$.

-\begin{theorem}[$C_{n,1}^-$, see theorem \ref{Cn1-}] Let $f: X \rightarrow Z$ be a separable fibration from a normal projective variety onto a smooth curve over an algebraically closed field of characteristic $p>0$.
-Let $\Delta$ be an effective $\Q$-divisor on $X$ such that $K_X+ \Delta$ is $\Q$-Cartier.
-Suppose that the general fibre $(F, \Delta|_F)$ is strongly $F$-regular and the stable base locus of $-(K_X+\Delta)$ does not dominate $Z$.
-Then:
+Recently, a similar statement for the anticanonical divisor has been proven in characteristic $0$ by Chang \cite{anti}. \begin{theorem}[{\cite[Theorem 1.1]{anti}}] Let $f\colon X \rightarrow Z$ be a fibration between normal projective $\Q$-Gorenstein varieties over an algebraically closed field of characteristic $0$, and let $\Phi$ be a general fibre of $f$.
+Suppose $X$ has at worst klt singularities and $-K_X$ is effective with stable base locus that does not dominate $Z$.
+Then

 \end{theorem}